Marcelle

 CLI

-Marcelle provides an application generator (create-marcelleopen in new window) as well as a command line interface (@marcellejs/devtoolsopen in new window) for generating components and managing backends in Marcelle projects.
+Marcelle provides an application generator (create-marcelle) as well as a command line interface (@marcellejs/devtools) for generating components and managing backends in Marcelle projects.

 Generating Marcelle Applications